adonoho/DDGPreferences/Readme.md

 I've included an app showing how to use `DDGPreferences`.
 It is a single view iPhone app with an array of identical controls for both Apple's Settings app and the `DDGPreferences` app.
 You can change the preferences for the settings in both apps and they transfer bi-directionally.
-A simple CGRect is also initialized and stored.
+A simple `CGRect` is also initialized and stored.
 It is then displayed in a UILabel.
-How to store a complex structure, such as a CGRect, is described below.
+How to store a complex structure, such as a `CGRect`, is described below.
 Traditionally, your preferences are stored with your application singleton.
 In this example, for pedagogical simplicity, I store them in the root view controller.

 ### Saving complex classes:

 This is an advanced technique and, if you can, I recommend that you avoid using it.
-Any NSCoding compliant class can be stored, with care, in `DDGPreferences`.
-As `DDGPreferences` uses the properties to determine what needs to be persisted, you cannot just define a @property for your class that is not one of those supported by Apple's .plist format; you need to define an NSData typed instance variable to hold an archived instance of your class/structure.
+Any `NSCoding` compliant class can be stored, with care, in `DDGPreferences`.
+As `DDGPreferences` uses the properties to determine what needs to be persisted, you cannot just define a `@property` for your class that is not one of those supported by Apple's .plist format; you need to define an `NSData` typed instance variable to hold an archived instance of your class/structure.
-In the example, rectPrefData is that field.
-To access this data as your preferred class, you need to define "old school" Objective-C v1 style accessors.
-In the example, these are -rectPref/-setRectPref:.
+In the example, `rectPrefData` is that property.
+To access this data as your preferred type, you need to define "old school" Objective-C v1 style accessors.
+In the example, these are `-rectPref`/`-setRectPref:`.
 Somewhat obviously, these accessors will use rectPrefData to store the value.
 A example implementation of these methods is: